ShisheerKaushik24/Junior-Researcher-Project-1/vehicle-routing/D-wave-annealer/README.md

 If you want to change something in communication with D-Wave, check DWaveSolvers.py.
 There you can change solvers' configuration and change *solve_qubo* function.
 As long as 'solve_qubo' function returns QUBO solution like all D-Wave's solvers, the rest of the code should work properly.

 ### Input
 There are two input formats.
-You can find examples in the *formats* directory.
+You can find examples in the [Formats](formats) directory.

 #### Full input
 The full input needs a graph file and a test file.
 In a graph file, you need to provide edges description: each line should contain two nodes' ids and cost.
 Cost is related to what you want to optimize, for example: distance or time.
 In a test file, you need to provide information about depots, destinations and vehicles.
 If you want to solve an instance of **MDVRP** (without capacities), you only need to provide depots' and destinations' ids and the number of vehicles.
 If you want to solve **CMDVRP**, you also need to provide destinations' weights and vehicles' capacities.